-Have you ever wondered what trees are native to our Buffalo, NY region and which are invasive?
-Maybe you’ve just now wondered “what, trees can be invasive?
+Have you ever wondered what tree species are native to our Buffalo, NY region and which are invasive?
+Maybe you’ve just now wondered “what, there are invasive trees?
 How?
 I thought they were good!?”
-While it is true that trees are good, there are indeed some invasive species towards the area.
+While it is true that trees are good, there are indeed some invasive species in the area.
 Our expert arborists at Bradley Trees know which from which, how to remove those pesky invaders, and will be glad to assist you in that removal.

 Are Invasive Trees really a concern?